Skip to main content

 Utilization is important for firms that charge their time to clients and need to maximize the productive time of their employees because it helps determine the overall productive use of an individual or firm.

 Let's say your architecture firm wants to assess the productivity of one of its project teams over a quarter (three months).
-The team consists of three architects who each work 40 hours per week, resulting in a total of 480 available hours per architect for the quarter (3 architects x 40 hours/week x 12 weeks).
+The team consists of three architects who each work 40 hours per week, resulting in 480 available hours per architect for the quarter (3 architects x 40 hours/week x 12 weeks).

 During this period, each architect logs their hours on various tasks, including client meetings, design work, site visits, and project coordination.
 After the quarter ends, the firm calculates the total number of billable hours worked by the team.
 Let's assume the team has accumulated 350 billable hours in total for the quarter.